Let's build a better Jamaica

 Recycling and e-waste management

-Infrastructure projects: mini-grids for rural communities, building and construction etc.
+Infrastructure projects: mini-grids for rural communities, youth leisure and community centres with vocational and e-learning programmes

 Solar and wind powered farming solutions

-Take Action Today!
+Take Action to Halt Mining Today!

 Objectives